JavaScript KeyCode List & Key Event Reference

 Handling keyboard input correctly is one of the most common challenges in front-end development.
 The legacy keyCode and which properties were once the only reliable way to identify keys, but they behave inconsistently across browsers and keyboard layouts.
 The modern event.key property returns a human-readable string like "Enter" or "ArrowUp", while event.code identifies the physical key regardless of which character it produces.
 This tool shows all three representations side by side so you can pick the right one for your use case.

 The searchable reference table below lists every standard key with its name, event.key value, event.code value, and legacy keyCode number.
 You can filter by category (letters, numbers, function keys, navigation, modifiers, punctuation, or special keys) and use the search bar to jump to any key instantly.
 When you press a key in the interactive area, the matching row in the table is highlighted for quick cross-reference.
+If you are looking for application-specific shortcuts, see the Keyboard Shortcut Reference for VS Code, Chrome DevTools, and more.
+For character code lookups, the ASCII & Unicode Table covers code points, hex values, and HTML entities.

 All processing happens entirely in your browser.
 No keystrokes are recorded, transmitted, or stored on any server.
 This makes the tool safe to use in any environment, including when testing keyboard shortcuts that involve sensitive modifier combinations.
+If you need to validate a string of key sequences against a pattern — for example, parsing user-defined hotkeys from a config file — pair this tool with the Regex Tester to build and verify the matching expression.

 How to Use